-Updated position since the 2019 valuation
+Updated position since the 2019 valuation Assets

-Assets

-Returns over the year to 31 March 2022 have remained strong, resulting in an increase in asset values.
-As at 31 March 2022, in market value terms, the Fund assets were more than where they were projected to be based on the previous valuation.
+Returns over the year to 31 March 2023 have been lower than expected, particularly in the first quarter.
+As at 31 March 2023, in market value terms, the Fund assets were less than they were projected to be at the previous valuation.